jimbobbennett/MobileAppsOfTomorrow-Lab/Workshop/3_2-CreateAnAzureServiceInTheMobileAppIos.md

 ```

 > **About The Code**
+>

->  `bool AppDelegate.OpenUrl` allows us to instruct the iOS app how to handle the `NSUrl` provided when our app is launched using its its URL scheme, `happyxamdecs`
+>  `bool AppDelegate.OpenUrl` instructs the iOS app how to handle the `NSUrl` provided when our app is launched using its its URL scheme, `happyxamdecs`

 ## Next step